FIVE QUICK POINTS ABOUT THE RIOTS

 I work in the education and entrepreneurship sectors so know the real life limitations of the target audience – what we need is a simple framework, not encouragement to go out on a limb.

-• Mike Anderson says:
+20. Mike Anderson

 The key questions is why now and why in this way?
 There is certainly a sense of rage behind some of the protestors but a big part of this is crass opportunism.
 Simple as that.
 Some other thoughts though as to why this has exploded in the way that it has: